 2. Take initiative

 Say you complete a task early and have several hours left on your workday.
 Instead of sitting there, twiddling your thumbs, consider taking on more responsibility.
 Approach your boss/supervisor or chat them up (if you work remotely) and ask if there’s something you can do.
+Taking initiative to complete the least pleasant tasks can help make time go faster.

 One study by Udemy indicates that 43 percent of US employees feel bored or disengaged at work – making them 2x more likely to quit their jobs.
-30 percent of these workers cite not having enough work to do as the top reason for feeling bored at work.
+30 percent of these workers cite not having enough work to do as the top reason for feeling boredom at work.

 Instead of complaining about how you don’t have enough to do, how about letting your team leader know when your workload isn’t enough to keep you busy?